 We’ve talked with Joe Garth from Crytek about different tweaks and adjustments you can do with Megascans in Cryengine.
-This interview is complimentary to the free video tutorial.

 There is a lot of Photoshop work at the moment.
 It can be tedious especially with asset libraries with pre-calibrated textures.
 In an ideal world this process would be fully automatic, and thats a major goal for me in the future.

 Photoshop does give you full control over the textures and values though, which can be very useful if you want to exaggerate something specific.